FonazzaStent/AutoBackup/ReadMe.txt

-AutoBackup 1.0.1 - An extremely simple automatic file backup program.
+AutoBackup 1.0.1 - An extremely simple file backup program.
     Copyright (C) 2022  Fonazza-Stent

     This program is free software: you can redistribute it and/or modify